Hydrocarbon systems

 Reports issued to sponsors of phases one and two.
 BGS © UKRI.

-The petroleum geoscience team works closely with the UK Oil & Gas Authority (OGA), formerly part of the Department of Energy and Climate Change, to provide advice on the remaining oil and gas prospectivity of the UK and its offshore regions.
+The petroleum geoscience team works closely with the North Sea Transition Authority (NSTA), formerly the Oil & Gas Authority, to provide advice on the remaining oil and gas prospectivity of the UK and its offshore regions.
 The results of this work are used by the UK Government to quantify the country’s unfound resources and to identify areas and prospects that can be promoted to the oil industry.
-Although much of this work is confidential to the OGA, we have published a number of regional reviews, including those for the shale gas potential of three onshore areas of the UK: the Midland Valley of Scotland, the Weald Basin and the Bowland Shale of northern England.
+Although much of this work is confidential to the NSTA, we have published a number of regional reviews, including those for the shale gas potential of three onshore areas of the UK: the Midland Valley of Scotland, the Weald Basin and the Bowland Shale of northern England.

 Location of the hydrocarbon-producing basins and frontier basins of the UK and its designated waters.